 The vessel consistently has to be in a highly reliable technical condition.
 At the same time, I ensure compliance with relevant national and international regulations concerning the environment as well as occupational and ship safety.

-The overall condition, maintenance and repair of all engine machinery and equipment on board of the vessel, minimizing the risk of downtime and delays on sea passages and during cargo operations also belong to my area of responsibility.
+The overall condition, maintenance, and repair of all engine machinery and equipment on board the vessel minimizing the risk of downtime and delays on sea passages and during cargo operations also belong to my area of responsibility.
 I have to oversee the economical and efficient operation of the engine and ensure that the crew members observe all safety and working standards.

 In 2005, I started working as an engine cadet.
-My career developed constantly from there and I became fourth, third and second engineer before being promoted to chief engineer in 2015.
-The challenge about this position is to be manager and technician at the same time.
+My career developed constantly from there and I became a fourth, third, and second engineer before being promoted to chief engineer in 2015.
+The challenge about this position is to be a manager and technician at the same time.
 My personal priority is to treat my colleagues respectfully.

 ZEABORN Ship Management places great emphasis on safety, which is of great value.
-Communication and cooperation between ship and shore is excellent.
-This assures a professional work and is of great significance to me.
+Communication and cooperation between ship and shore are excellent.
+This assures professional work and is of great significance to me.